-In 2022, THA revised its long-term goals and objectives that ultimately aim to advance THA's mission to provide high-quality housing and supportive services to people with low incomes, with a focus on those facing the greatest marginalization.
-THA seeks to contribute to the vision of a Tacoma that welcomes households of all incomes, races, and compositions and that all experience as "safe, vibrant, prosperous, attractive, and just."
-Ultimately, Tacoma Housing Authority advocates and works for a community commitment to housing as a human right.
+The strategic objectives identified below advance THA's mission to provide high-quality housing and supportive services to people with low incomes, with a focus on those facing the greatest marginalization.
+We strive to do this in ways that accomplish two other aims.
+First, we seek to help people succeed, not just as residents but also, as our vision statement and strategic objectives contemplate, as "parents, students, wage earners and builders of assets."
+Second, we seek to help the City of Tacoma develop equitable affordable housing opportunities.
+We aim to help build a Tacoma that is a place that households of all incomes, races, and compositions, experience as "safe, vibrant, prosperous, attractive, and just."
+Ultimately, Tacoma Housing Authority drives for a community commitment to housing as a human right.

-As THA looks toward the next several years, we will set goals, metrics, and strategies to support the following four goals:
+As we look toward the next several years, we will set goals, metrics, and strategies to support the four goals: